Understanding Trade Unions in Vietnam: Everything You Need to Know

 Key Principles

-• Voluntary Basis: Workers are not obligated to become union members.
+• Voluntary Basis: Workers choose whether to join; they are not obligated.

-• Alignment: Trade unions operate within the framework outlined by Vietnamese law and the Charter of Vietnamese Trade Unions, aligning with the guidance of the Communist Party.
+• Alignment with Law and Party: Trade unions operate in accordance with Vietnamese law and the Charter of Vietnamese Trade Unions.
+They also follow the guidance of the Communist Party.

 Rights and Responsibilities of Trade Unions

-• Legal Support: Unions offer legal advice and aid to workers.
+• Legal Support: They provide legal advice and assistance to members.

-• Participation: Unions contribute to policy development, labor law inspections, and social dialogue.
+• Policy Participation: Unions join policy-making processes, labor law inspections, and social dialogues.

-• Worker Development: Unions promote education, skill development, and legal compliance among workers.
+• Worker Development: Unions promote education, training, and awareness of labor laws.

-• Harmonious Labor Relations: Unions play a role in fostering positive and productive relationships between employers and workers.
+• Harmonious Labor Relations: They help build constructive, cooperative relationships between employers and employees.

-• Trade Union Funds: Employers contribute 2% of their total payroll towards trade union funds.
-This money is split between different union levels.
+Employers must contribute 2% of their total payroll to trade union funds.
+The system distributes these contributions across different trade union levels.

 Penalties for Non-Compliance